tokamak-network/tokamak-infra/kustomize/overlays/aws_rinkeby/README.md

     --query 'FileSystemId' \
     --output text)

+# you can get the subnet-id being used by fargate following coammand
+aws ec2 describe-subnets --filters Name=vpc-id,Values=$vpc_id --query 'Subnets[?MapPublicIpOnLaunch==`false`].SubnetId' --region {region-code} --output text

-# you have to execute this command for each fargate subnet
+# you have to execute this command for each private subnet being used by fargate.
 aws efs create-mount-target \
     --file-system-id $file_system_id \
     --region {region-code} \